masc-ucsc/docs/docs/pyrope/07b-structtype.md

 ## Row type

-Pyrope has structural typing, but also allows to infer the types.
-The `where` statement can be used to implement some functionality that resembles the row type inference.
-The `where` clause is followed by a list of comma separated conditions that must evaluate true for the function to be valid.
+Pyrope has structural typing and allows inferring types.
+Preconditions that used to be carried on a `where` clause are now plain `cassert` / `assert` statements at the top of the body (compile-time where possible, runtime otherwise).
+The caller is responsible for meeting them.

 ```
+comb rotate(a) {
-const rotate = comb(a) where a has 'x', a has 'y' and a.y != 30 {
+  cassert a has 'x' and a has 'y'
+  assert a.y != 30
   mut r = a
   r.x = a.y
   r.y = a.x